Close up on hands holding a pen, signing documents

 The mailing address of your LLC is where the company receives its mail.

-We provide an array of Florida mail forwarding service packages for businesses that want to establish a business mailing address in Florida.
+We provide an array of Florida mail scanning service packages for businesses that want to establish a business mailing address in Florida.

 In this section, you must provide the name and address of your Florida registered agent.
 Even though your LLC has a registered address in your state of origin, you must also have a registered agent in Florida.
 The address of your registered agent must be an actual, physical street address.
 P.O.
 Box addresses are not permitted.
 In addition to the name and address, your registered agent must also accept and sign the application before it can be submitted to the state.